Before You Register

-Continuing students already admitted to a degree or certificate program have access to web registration if they have attended within the last five years.
+Continuing students already admitted to a degree or certificate program have access to web registration if they have attended within the last two years.

 Non-degree-seeking students may also apply online and be given access to register on the web.
 Non-degree-seeking refers to students who are taking a class for personal interest, professional development, or recreation and who do not intend to work toward a degree or certificate program.

 Non-degree-seeking students who were enrolled in the previous semester courses have access to register for the next semester as non-degree-seeking students.
 All other non-degree-seeking students must submit an application for admission (no charge) prior to being given access to register for classes.

 In addition to prerequisites, registration restrictions are conditions a student must meet before enrolling in a course.
 Examples include, but are not limited to, admission requirements, special approval, level requirements, special licenses or credentials.